I am an Assistant Professor of Political Science at the University of South Carolina and received my PhD from Stony Brook University in 2019.

 this in a few ways.
 First, I have examined how people’s desire to present themselves well to others shapes

-people’s political expressions—looking at how this can influence their reported
+people’s political expressions—looking at how this can (or cannot) influence their reported

 political attitudes,